archlinux-downgrade/downgrade/README.md

 Downgrade a package, looking in only local cache:

 ```
-$ NOARM=1 downgrade foo
+$ NOALA=1 downgrade foo
 ```

-Downgrade a package, looking in only the A.R.M.:
+Downgrade a package, looking in only the A.L.A.:

 ```
 $ NOCACHE=1 downgrade foo